spawnmarvel/azure-ansibel/1-4-az-create-windows-vm/readme.md

 https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/troubleshoot

-Well, after putting everything in the yml file, it worked:
+## Well, after putting everything in the yml file, it worked:

+It could also be that the vnet, vm etc was created at the first run.

 ```yml
   - name: Get facts for one Public IP